zootboy/asyncfatfs/doc/Using_asyncfatfs.md

 Returns the global state of the filesystem:
 - `AFATFS_FILESYSTEM_STATE_UNKNOWN` - AsyncFatFS has not been initialized; call `afatfs_init`
-- `AFATFS_FILESYSTEM_STATE_INITIALIZATION` - AsyncFatFS is still performing the initial filesystem opening
+- `AFATFS_FILESYSTEM_STATE_INITIALIZATION` - AsyncFatFS is still performing the initial filesystem opening and sanity checks
 - `AFATFS_FILESYSTEM_STATE_READY` - Initialization is complete and the filesystem may be used
 - `AFATFS_FILESYSTEM_STATE_FATAL` - Initialization failed; see the `afatfs_getLastError` function for details